Frequently Asked Questions

 - Question – What time do the buses run?

-- Answer – The main city routes of Blue, Red, Orange, Yellow and Green typically run from about 6:00AM to 9:00PM Monday-Friday.
+- Answer – The main city routes of Blue, Red, Orange, Yellow and Green typically run from about 7:00AM to 9:00PM Monday-Friday.
 Exact time may vary by route, please see O.U.T.
 Schedule and Fees for more info.
-University Park-N-Ride shuttles (Gold and Brown Routes) run from 7:00AM-7:00PM Monday-Friday during the Spring and Fall Semesters.
+University Park-N-Ride shuttles (Gold and Bronze Routes) run from 7:00AM-7:00PM Monday-Friday during the Spring and Fall Semesters.

 Garage and Meters

-- Answer – No, during the hours between 7:30am – 5:00pm Monday – Friday, you would be restricted to the Garage parking area.
-All other times campus is open parking.
+- Answer – No, during the hours between 7:30am – 5:00pm Monday – Friday, you would be restricted to your reserved space in the Pavilion Garage.
+Exceptions are trips to Insight Park, Facilities Management/Planning and the Park-n-Ride lots (JAC and South Lot).

-- Question – I already have a permit, do I have to pay to park in the Garage or Metered Spaces?
+- Question – I already have a permit, do I have to pay to park in Metered Spaces?

-- Answer – Yes, the Garage is a premium parking zone that has a limited number of reserved spaces.
-The remaining spaces are on demand pay-by-the-hour parking available to any UM Staff, Student or Visitor.
-Metered spaces are available near Martindale and at the Manning Center for use by visitors to the 1810 Grill as well as others who may wish to park there.
+- Answer – Yes, metered spaces are on demand pay-by-the-hour parking available to any UM Staff, Student or Visitor.
+Metered spaces are available at the Manning Center 1810 Grill, Martindale, and Howry Hall or in special 15 minute parking meters located near offices selling event tickets.
 All cars parked in a metered space are required to pay the meter fees regardless of the presence of a UM parking permit.

 Citations and Fines